Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 Safety Is Central

-• Doses are low and specifically chosen for therapeutic processing, not psychedelic exploration.
+• Doses are intentionally low, not psychedelic

 My Approach